vpsfreecz/haveapi-fs/README.md

 HaveAPI Filesystem
 ==================
-`haveapi-fs` is a virtual read-write filesystem created using FUSE.
+`haveapi-fs` is a virtual read-write file system created using FUSE.
 It works with any API based on [HaveAPI](https://github.com/vpsfreecz/haveapi) and allows it to be browsed and interacted with as directories and files.
+The file system can be easily extended to add custom directories/files or modify behaviour for your API's needs.

 ## Requirements
 FUSE has to be enabled in kernel and userspace utilities installed, e.g. on